PreviousView allNext

 Sorted

-Sorted’s tool will ask you some questions to get started, such as what your spending looks like and what your goals are.
-Then it gives you a template for a budget.
-You can easily enter your budgeted amounts on an annual, monthly, fortnightly or weekly basis, and add in saving and investing goals.
+The design of the Budget Planner makes it easy to enter your budgeted amounts on an annual, monthly, fortnightly or weekly basis, and add in saving and investing goals.
 Sorted will then generate an annual budget for you and compare this to your income!
-There’s no fancy expenditure tracking or coding going on here, it’s a simple tool to help you build a simple budget.
+There’s no fancy expenditure tracking or coding going on here.
+It’s a simple tool to help you build a simple budget.

 We think this one is great for first-time flatters or anyone looking for a simple tool to help them come up with a budget and nothing more.
 It could also be great for scenario planning, say you want to see how that new promotion or lifestyle change will impact your finances.
-Sometimes less is more and if that appeals to you, then definitely check Sorted’s budgeting tool out.
-But if you’re after more advanced features or want to track spending, you’re best looking elsewhere.

 Buddy

-Buddy is a new budgeting app that can be seen as a jack of all trades when it comes to managing your finances.
+Buddy is a budgeting app that can be seen as a jack of all trades when it comes to managing your finances.
 It allows you to create budgets, track your expenses, and share budgets.

-Furthermore, the app is fully customisable and you can add multiple accounts for spending and saving, allowing you to see your total net worth.
-What you have at your fingertips is a fully personalized and specified budgeting plan which is visually curated by you.
+Furthermore, the app is customisable and you can add multiple accounts for spending and saving, allowing you to see your total net worth.
+What you have at your fingertips is a fully personalised and specified budgeting plan which is visually curated by you.
 Bonus points for the ability to have light and dark mode displays!

 Splitwise - For splitting expenses